gavinlyonsrepo/RpiMotorLib/README.md

 -------------------------------------------
 Program is a python 3 package.

-In addition to library files a small place holder script is installed to display version and help information
+In addition to library files a small script is installed to display version and help information.

 Run the help script by typing
 RpiMotorScriptLib.py -[options]